czar82/LazyJdbc/README.md

 ## Installation & Usage

 Import as Maven project.
-Use LazyJdbcDAO or extend it with your DAO class, and implements in your bean the interface that you need (Take a look at the two VO example).
+Use LazyJdbcDAO or extend it with your DAO class, and implements in your bean the interface that you need (Have a look to VO example).
+Done?
 Now you can call your PL/SQL:

 	//This method will return a list from a pl/sql function that returns an OracleTypes.ARRAY.
 	List<WorkExperience> workExperiences = yourDAO.genericFunction4arrayType(